zulip/zulip/docs/testing/linters.md

 We check our JavaScript code in a few different ways:
 - We run eslint.
 - We perform custom Zulip regex checks on the code.
-- We verify that all addClass calls, with a few exceptions, explicitly contain a CSS class.

-The last check happens via a call to `./tools/find-add-class`.
-This particular check is a work in progress, as we are trying to evolve a more rigorous system for weeding out legacy CSS styles, and the ability to quickly introspect our JS code for `addClass` calls is part of our vision.

 #### Puppet manifests